mhannum72/mylunch/README.md

 todo
 ====

+* Animate-in the no-meal icon.
+TODO: maybe don't tweak the heights?

 * Instead of relying on jquery finds, keep a golden copy of a single find in the elm object